 This created a Kubernetes cluster with 2 agent nodes.
 As they're in docker you can confirm that they exist with

-k3d cluster create -a 2 --no-lb and the port would be open straight to the server node but having a load balancer will offer us a few features we wouldn't otherwise have.
+k3d cluster create -a 2 --no-lb and the port would be open straight to the server node.
+Having a load balancer will offer us a few features we wouldn't otherwise have, so let's keep it in.

 K3d helpfully also set up a kubeconfig, the contents of which is output by

 ~/.kube/config and use the information to connect to the cluster.
 The contents include certificates, passwords and the address in which the cluster API.
-You can manually set the config with
+You can set the context with

 Now kubectl will be able to access the cluster